mcmonte95/deep-learning-challenge/README.md

 The initial model demonstrated an accuracy of approximately 72.49%, indicating potential for further optimization to meet the target accuracy of over 75%.

-## Model Optimization Attempts

 ### Model 2: Optimized Neural Network I

 #### Model Architecture and Training

+The architecture for this optimized model was designed with a strategy focused on enhancing the model's ability to capture complex patterns by significantly increasing the number of neurons in the hidden layers.
+The rationale behind the choices is as follows:

 - Input features: 43
 - First hidden layer: 256 neurons, ReLU activation.
-(Increased from 80 in the initial model)
+The number of neurons was chosen by taking the number of input features (43), approximating a multiplier to scale this number up to the next power of 2 that is at least three times larger, resulting in 256.
 - Second hidden layer: 128 neurons, ReLU activation.
-(Increased from 30 in the initial model)
+Following the power of 2 rule, this layer has half the number of neurons as the first hidden layer, ensuring a gradual reduction in complexity.
 - Output layer: 1 neuron, Sigmoid activation.
-(Unchanged)
-- Compiled with binary crossentropy loss, Adam optimizer, and accuracy as the metric.
-(Unchanged)
+- The model was compiled with binary crossentropy loss, Adam optimizer, and accuracy as the metric.
-- The model was trained for 100 epochs with a custom callback to save the model's weights every 5 epochs.
-(Unchanged)
+- Trained for 100 epochs with a custom callback to save the model's weights every 5 epochs.

 #### Results

 After training, the model achieved a loss of 0.5772 and an accuracy of 72.38% on the test data.
-This represents a slight decrease in performance compared to the initial model, which had a slightly lower loss of 0.5619 and a marginally higher accuracy of 72.49%.
-The changes in the neural network's architecture, specifically the increase in neurons in the hidden layers, did not lead to the expected improvement in model performance.
+Despite the strategic increase in the network's complexity, the performance did not improve as expected, suggesting that simply increasing the number of neurons might not always result in better outcomes.

 ### Model 3: Optimized Neural Network II

 #### Model Architecture and Training

+Building on the previous model, this iteration introduces an additional layer while adhering to the power of 2 rule for neuron counts:

 - Input features: 43
 - First hidden layer: 256 neurons, ReLU activation.
-(Unchanged from Model 2)
+(Chosen as three times the input features, rounded up to the nearest power of 2)
 - Second hidden layer: 128 neurons, ReLU activation.
-(Unchanged from Model 2)
+(Following the power of 2 rule)
 - Third hidden layer: 64 neurons, ReLU activation.
-(An additional layer compared to Model 2)
+(Continuing the power of 2 reduction for additional depth)
 - Output layer: 1 neuron, Sigmoid activation.
-(Unchanged)
-- The model was compiled with binary crossentropy loss, Adam optimizer, and accuracy as the metric.
-(Unchanged)
-- The model was trained for 100 epochs with a custom callback to save the model's weights every 5 epochs.
-(Unchanged)
+- The model was compiled and trained identically to the previous models, with the hope that an additional layer would capture more complex patterns.

 #### Results

-This model iteration resulted in a loss of 0.6028 and an accuracy of 72.49% on the test data.
-Compared to Model 2, which had a slightly lower loss (0.5772) but the same accuracy (72.38%), adding an additional hidden layer with 64 neurons did not significantly improve performance.
-The slight increase in loss suggests that simply adding more layers without adjusting other parameters may not yield better results.
+This model iteration resulted in a slight increase in loss and no significant change in accuracy, suggesting that the addition of more layers, even when following a structured approach to their sizing, requires careful consideration of other factors such as overfitting and the complexity of the data.

 ### Model 4: Optimized Neural Network III

 #### Approach and Model Architecture

+For this model, a different approach was taken by first applying PCA to reduce the dimensionality of the input features, and then designing the network layers based on the reduced feature set:

-- PCA was applied to the scaled feature data, reducing the number of input features to 32 from the original 43, while retaining approximately 98.08% of the variance in the dataset.
+- PCA reduced the input features to 32, retaining approximately 98.08% of the variance.
-- Input features after PCA: 32
 - First hidden layer: 128 neurons, ReLU activation.
+Here, the choice of 128 neurons follows the principle of starting with a power of 2 that is close to multiplying the reduced features by 3.
 - Second hidden layer: 64 neurons, ReLU activation.
+Continuing with the power of 2 rule for subsequent layers.
 - Third hidden layer: 32 neurons, tanh activation.
-(Introduced a different activation function)
+This layer uses a different activation function to introduce non-linearity and complexity.
 - Output layer: 1 neuron, Sigmoid activation.
-- The model was compiled with binary crossentropy loss, Adam optimizer, and accuracy as the metric.
+- The model was trained with the same loss function, optimizer, and callbacks as the previous models.
-- The model was trained for 100 epochs with a custom callback to save the model's weights every 5 epochs.
-(Unchanged)

 #### Results

-After applying PCA and reconfiguring the neural network, the model achieved a loss of 0.8329 and an accuracy of 52.97% on the test data.
-This represents a significant decrease in performance compared to the previous models.
-The results indicate that while PCA can be a powerful tool for dimensionality reduction and can help in simplifying the input data, in this case, it led to a loss of critical information necessary for the neural network to achieve high accuracy.
+The application of PCA and the subsequent network design did not yield the expected improvements, with a significant decrease in accuracy.
+This outcome highlights the challenge in balancing model complexity, the risk of information loss through dimensionality reduction, and the need for a nuanced approach to layer and neuron configuration.

 ## Conclusion